Meowith/meowith/README.md

 An account role is a template containing permissions which will be granted to the user owning the role.
 Most permissions require a permission scope, specifying the buckets on which the permission is applicable.

-The permission scope is a string consisting of a bucket name and/or glob-like wildcards.
+The permission has one or more scopes, being a string consisting of a bucket name and/or glob-like wildcards.
 For example:

 The scope `bucket1` - Will match only the bucket named "bucket1"
 `bucket*` - Will match any bucket starting with "bucket"

 The available permission types are as follows: